o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 ```

 ##### Java
-For Java we followed the same approach and developed the spawning process of the files by our own.
+For Java we followed the same approach and added the spawning process of the files to our existing file for spawning foreign code.
 It is the exact same process like with Python, the only thing which is different that you have to execute the .jar instead of the Python file.

 *Javascript*